 California Institute of the Arts.
 Ensemble Leader: Sept 2012 to May 2013.
 Supervisor: Michele DeJesus: firstname.lastname@example.org

 California Institute of the Arts: REDCAT Production Manager Assistant.
 January 2013-May 2013.
 Supervisor: Lauren Pratt: email@example.com

 Purelements, Brooklyn, NY.
 Teaching Artist.
 Choir Director and Urban Percussion Instructor for NYC Middle Schools.
 Oct.
-2011 to Present.
+2011 to June 2014.
 Supervisor: Dina Joseph.